Accelerating Edge Intelligence via Integrated Sensing and Communication: Introduction

-Including \cite{11,12,13}, the centralized edge intelligence can be divided into four stages: sensing, communication, training, and inference stages.
+Including \cite{5,6,7,11,12,13}, enabling edge intelligence systems can be generally divided into four stages: sensing, communication, training, and inference stages.
 Specifically, it senses the diverse data by sensors, collects the data via communication, trains machine learning models at the edge server, and executes model inference for the mobile users.
-However, existing edge intelligence schemes \cite{11,12,13} execute the sensing and communication stages sequentially, resulting in excessive amount of dataset generation and uploading time.
+However, existing edge intelligence systems \cite{5,6,7,11,12,13} execute the sensing and communication stages sequentially, resulting in excessive amount of dataset generation and uploading time.
 To accelerate edge intelligence, this paper proposes to merge the sensing and communication stages so as to make the best use of the wireless signals for the dual purpose of dataset generation and uploading, so called integrated sensing and communication (ISAC) approach.
 The ISAC technology has been studied in existing literature \cite{21,23,24}.
 In \cite{21}, the optimal design of dual-functional waveform for radar and communication was proposed.
 In \cite{23}, the reconfigurable intelligent surface-aided dual-functional ISAC system was devised.
 In \cite{24}, the joint trajectory, sensing, and communication design for unmanned aerial vehicles (UAV) were considered.
-Nevertheless, none of the above research have considered the applications of ISAC in edge intelligence systems for a faster edge intelligence training.
+Nevertheless, none of the above research have considered to apply ISAC in accelerating sensing and communication stages for edge intelligence.